Frequently Asked Questions (FAQ) about mindfulness retreats with Per and Marion

 No. mindfulness meditation teaches you to be aware and equanimous, that is, balanced, despite all the ups and downs of life.
 But if someone comes to a course/retreat concealing serious emotional problems, that person may be unable to understand the technique or to apply it properly to achieve the desired results.
 This is why it is important to let us know your past history so that we can judge whether you will benefit from a course.

 People from many religions and no religion have found the meditation course/retreat helpful and beneficial.
 Mindfulness meditation is a set of mind exercises / meditation practices that if practiced diligently can lead to a new way of living and a new way of life.
 While it has its roots in the essence of Yogic and Buddhist meditation practice, it is not a religion or a religious practice.

 Mindfulness meditation is taught step by step, with a new step added each day to the end of the course.
 If you leave early, you do not learn the full teaching and do not give the technique a chance to work for you.
 Also, by meditating intensively, a course participant initiates a process that reaches fulfillment with the completion of the course.
 Interrupting the process before completion is not advisable.

 The point is that leaving early is shortchanging yourself.
 You don’t give yourself a chance to learn the full technique and so you won’t be able to apply it successfully in daily life.
 You also interrupt the process in the middle rather than letting it come to the proper conclusion.
 To get home a day or two early, you waste all the time you have invested.

-The seventh day is a very important transition back to ordinary life.
-No one is permitted to leave before the formal end of the course.
+The last day is a very important transition back to ordinary life.
 If you can not commit to the full course schedule, let us know and we can work with you to find an alternative course date where you can fully participate and get the full benefits.